Documentation Index

 Goals

 This guide walks you through connecting a Universal Robot UR7e industrial arm to its digital twin on Cyberwave via a Raspberry Pi running ROS 2.
-By the end, you will have:- Flashed a pre-configured ROS 2 image onto a Raspberry Pi
+By the end, you will have:- Prepared a Raspberry Pi with the Cyberwave image

 - Created a Cyberwave environment with a UR7e digital twin